Offered On Campus in Tucson

 - Animal Shelters

 In addition, we offer a diverse student body with a low student to faculty ratio.
 We value an effective advising and mentoring environment.
 The rich research diversity, with interdisciplinary, community-based programs, results in a robust learning atmosphere ripe for student engagement with the community, with researchers and within advanced laboratories.

 Required Concentration Courses (17 units)

 - EHS 525 A Public Health Lens to Climate Change (3)

 - EPID 679 One Health Applications and Practice (3)

-Students must take at least one course from each of the four areas (Human, Animal, Environment, Methods).
-See page 2 of the Recommended Course Sequencing for the full list.
+Students must take at least one course from each of the three areas: Human, Animal/Pathogen, and Environment (can be found on pages 3-4 in the link below).
+See Recommended Course Sequencing for the full list.